aws-samples/aws-appsync-calorie-tracker-workshop/2_LOAD_DATA/README.md

   ![VPCE](../images/image-VPCE.png)

 7. Under `Policy`, select `custom`, copy and paste the following policy.
-Make sure you replace the YOUR_BUCKET_NAME_HERE with the S3 Bucket name from step 1.2.
+Make sure you replace the YOUR_BUCKET_NAME_HERE with the S3 Bucket that you created in Module 0 (check **reinvent-calorietracker-module0** outputs).

   ```json
 {